At 512 Eye, we provide comprehensive eye care. Our services include:

-Contact lenses are a great alternative to glasses.
-At 512 Eye we have a wide selection of contact lenses including daily wear lenses, monthly lenses, multifocal lenses, and contact lenses for astigmatism.
+Contact lenses offer a great alternative to glasses.
+At 512 Eye, we have a wide selection of contact lenses including daily wear lenses, monthly lenses, multifocal lenses, and contact lenses for astigmatism.
 We carry popular contact lens brands such as Acuvue, Air Optix, and Biofinity.

-If you are a new contact lens wearer, we are happy to teach you how to insert and remove contact lenses.
-There have been many advances in contact lens materials in recent years.
+If you are a new to contact lenses, we are happy to teach you how to insert and remove contact lenses.
+There have been many advances in contact lens technology in the past few years.
 If your current contact lenses are uncomfortable or are causing you to see poorly, Dr. Langer can often re-fit you into more comfortable and clearer contact lenses.

 Eye exams for children are extremely important, because 5 to 10 percent of preschoolers and 25 percent of school-aged children have vision problems.
-Early identification of a child’s vision problem can be crucial because children often are more responsive to treatment when problems are diagnosed early.
+Early identification of any potential vision problem can be crucial.
+Children often are more responsive to treatment when problems are diagnosed early.

 You are likely familiar with the dreaded “air puff” test.
 This test measures eye pressure to screen patients for glaucoma.
 The Icare tonometer allows Dr. Langer to check your eye pressure without the air puff.
 It is much more comfortable and very accurate.
 At 512 Eye, we incorporate the latest technology into our practice.